Remembering Steve Cropper / Playwright Tom Stoppard

 You can bet rock organists checked him out.

-Jimmy Smith on Oliver Nelson's 1966 version of Peter and the Wolf, one of a few good albums the Arranger and organist made together, one with Wes Montgomery on guitar.
+Jimmy Smith on Oliver Nelson's 1966 version of Peter and the Wolf, one of a few good albums The Arranger and Organist made together, one with Wes Montgomery on guitar.

 In search of radio gold, Jimmy Smith stepped out as a singer on a 1968 session.
 Jazzer's aiming for youth dollars didn't always hit the mark, but his playing was still on the money.

-A freedom freak out and free for all.
+Freak out and free for all.

 Then portable keyboard synthesizers came along and groovy Hammond B3 organs suddenly sounded old hat.